Ikebukuro Station: Passenger statistics

 The figures below are the official number of passengers entering and exiting each day released by each train operator.

 Annual passenger figures for the station between fiscal 1903 and 1965 are as shown below.
 Note that the figures only consider boarding passengers and a blank indicates that no data is available.

 The daily passenger figures for the JR East, Seibu, Tobu, and Tokyo Metro station after fiscal 2000 are as shown below.
 Note that the JR East figures only consider boarding passengers whereas the Seibu, Tobu, and Tokyo Metro figures consider both entering and exiting passengers.

 Surrounding area

-The surrounding Ikebukuro district is a major commercial centre.
+The surrounding Ikebukuro district is a major commercial center.
 The Seibu department store, Sunshine City, Parco, and Bic Camera are located to the east of the station, while the Tobu department store and Metropolitan Plaza are located to the west.